-- Carefully rinse the strawberries in cool water and dry them with a paper towel, being careful not to disturb the stem.
-Set aside while you melt the chocolates, and make sure the strawberries are completely dry before you begin.
+- Carefully rinse the strawberries in cool water and dry them with a paper towel, being careful not to disturb the stem, and making sure they are completely dry.
+Set aside while you melt the chocolate.

-- Place the milk chocolate in a heatproof bowl over a medium saucepan filled with a few inches of water.
+- Place the white chocolate in a heatproof bowl over a medium saucepan filled with a few inches of water.

-- Simmer on medium heat until chocolate starts to melt, stirring occasionally.
-Remove from heat and continue to stir until smooth.
-Do the same with the white chocolate.
+- Keep the saucepan on the simmering water until the chocolate starts to melt, stirring occasionally.
+Remove from heat and stir until smooth.
+Do the same process with the milk chocolate.

-- The chocolate can also be melted in a microwave, using a microwave-safe bowl.
-Heat for 30 seconds at time, stirring with a spoon regularly until the mixture begins to melt.
+- Alternatively, heat the chocolate using a microwave-safe bowl for 30 seconds at time, stirring with a spoon regularly until the mixture begins to melt.
 Continue to heat and stir until smooth.

 - Mix and match the chocolates and toppings to make a variety.